Classic Skillet Cornbread

 What Size Skillet Should I Use?

-And or course baking time will vary, by perhaps up to five minutes in either direction of the baking times listed in the recipe.
-You’ll need to keep an eye on it.
-I wouldn’t deviate beyond those sized skillets though.
+And of course baking time will vary, by perhaps up to 5 minutes in either direction of the baking times listed in the recipe.

 Tip: Note that Lodge’s skillets are deeper than LeCreuset’s, in general.
 Therefore, don’t make this classic cornbread in an 8-inch LeCreuset Enameled Cast Iron because I don’t think it will quite accommodate all the batter and could overflow.